DESI z >~ 5 Quasar Survey. I. A First Sample of 400 New Quasars at z ~ 4.7-6.6: A High-redshift Quasar Survey in DESI

 We present an additional quasar survey program designed to systematically search for quasars at $z \gtrsim 5$ using DESI, which is part of the DESI secondary target program of the DESI survey.
-More details of the secondary target programs and the DESI target pipeline can be found in \cite{myers22}.
+More details of DESI secondary target programs and the DESI target pipeline can be found in \cite{myers23}.
 The wide spectral coverage (3600 - 9800 \AA) and high efficiency of the DESI spectrographs allow sensitive identification of quasar Ly$\alpha$ lines up to redshift $\sim 6.8$ (covering wavelength range blueward of 1250 \AA\ in the rest-frame).
 In addition, DESI's spectral resolution (R $\sim 3000 - 5000$ at $\lambda >$ 5500 \AA) is higher than that of typical discovery spectra (R $\lesssim 1000$ ) used in most other high-redshift quasar surveys.
 Thus, the DESI spectra can be used to directly construct a dataset for a wide range of scientific analyses with no need of optical follow-up spectroscopy.
+For example, a complete DESI spectral dataset of $z \gtrsim 5$ quasars will allow us to investigate quasar luminosity function, quasar clustering, quasar rest-frame UV spectral properties, IGM evolution, and intervening absorbers, as well as the early supermassive black holes growth, together with multi-wavelength follow-up observations.